Deploy a Swift Application on Kubernetes with Helm

 $ docker images | grep swift-app

 Step 3: Publish the Docker image

-Now you've created a Docker image which contains your application code, you can upload it into a public registry.
-This tutorial uses Docker Hub, but you can select one of your own, such as:
+Now that your Docker image is built and contains your application code, you can upload it into a public registry.
+This tutorial uses Docker Hub, but you can select one of your own choice such as:

-To upload the image to your Docker Hub account, follow the steps below:
+To upload the image to Docker Hub, follow the steps below: